-4.3.2 Marking with Early Warning (MEW)

-To obtain a marker with early warning, we use a low marking threshold T and a large remaining queue size S - T. Figure 6 illustrates that the corresponding CLE curve for TM with T = 1 KB and S = 15 rises gently between 0.0 and 1.0 as an increasing traffic intensity approaches the virtual queue rate, and it is close to 1.0 if the traffic rate is above.
+Marking with Early Warning (MEW) To obtain a marker with early warning, we use a low marking threshold T and a large remaining queue size S - T. Figure 6 illustrates that the corresponding CLE curve for TM with T = 3 KB and S = 40 KB rises gently between 0.0 and 1.0 as an increasing traffic intensity approaches the virtual queue rate, and it is close to 1.0 if the traffic rate is above.
 As a consequence, new flows can be admitted if the current rate CLE is below 0.95; otherwise, they are rejected.
 The benefit of this approach is that CLE values between 0.1 and 0.95 can be interpreted as early warning of an almost fully loaded system.
-This information is useful to reduce the frequency of further admissions to avoid over-admission in the presence of weak flash crowds.
-The percentiles show that the early warning information fluctuates considerably, i.e. the CLE gives only a hint regarding the current utilization but not reliable information.
+This information is useful to reduce the frequency of further admissions to avoid over-admission in the presence of weak flash crowds (a large number of arrivals within an exceptionally short interval).
+The percentiles show that the early warning information fluctuates considerably, i.e. the CLE gives only a hint regarding the current utilization but no reliable information.
 This makes it hard to infer the exact utilization of the virtual queue rate from the CLE values.